Philippine Independent Church: Worship and liturgy

 The main Sunday liturgy is the Eucharist or the Holy Mass, which is spoken and celebrated in the vernacular.
 The Eucharistic liturgy of the Iglesia Filipina Independiente resembles that of the Roman Missal, with elements taken from the Anglican Book of Common Prayer, such as the Collect for Purity, the positioning of the Sign of Peace before the Offertory, the Eucharistic Prayers, and the Prayer of Humble Access.
 Just like the Catholic Church, the IFI Church does the sign of the cross in left to right motion.
 The church professes both the Apostles' Creed and Nicene Creed, but uses the latter most of the time.
 The church also believes and administers the seven sacraments.
 The IFI Church declares that the Four Marks of the Church ("one, holy, catholic, and apostolic") is present within their church, thus claiming to be an independent jurisdiction of the one, holy, catholic, and apostolic Church.
 Orders of service and ceremonies are contained in The Filipino Ritual and The Filipino Missal.
 Although not officially accepted by the church's biblical canon, the seven deuterocanonical books are regarded by the IFI as "worthy of veneration and source of wisdom".
 The church does not adhere to sola scriptura.
 The church generally affirms the authority of both Scripture and Tradition and believes that faith and reason are equal.
 Clergy celebrants are assisted by young male and female altar servers (locally referred as "sacristan") and acolytes.
 The church does not have a prescribed dress code for mass attendees but encourages everyone to dress appropriately.
 The church also does not hold a moral prohibition on clergy members wearing piercings and tattoos.
 The church follows the yearly IFI Liturgical Ordo Calendar wherein the liturgical seasons, observances, and traditions closely resemble to that of the Catholic Church.

-Aglipayans strongly adhere in the Real Presence of Christ in the Eucharist, and communion is distributed under both kinds through intinction.
-However, they are non-committal in belief regarding transubstantiation, consubstantiation, and sacramental union.
-Aglipayans maintain that the belief in the real presence does not imply a claim to know how Jesus Christ is present in the Eucharistic species (the consecrated bread and wine) and is left to mystery.
-Moreover, belief in the real presence does not imply belief that the consecrated Eucharistic species cease to be bread and wine.
-Church members are also taught that the Eucharistic species do not necessarily change into the actual body and blood of Christ only during consecration but Christ's body and blood become really present and are really given in the entire Eucharistic liturgy.
+Aglipayans strongly adhere to the Real Presence of Christ in the Eucharist, and communion is distributed under both kinds through intinction.
+However, they remain non-committal on whether the Real Presence is best understood in terms of transubstantiation, consubstantiation, or sacramental union.
+Aglipayans maintain that the belief in the Real Presence does not imply a claim to know how Jesus Christ is present in the Eucharistic species (the consecrated bread and wine) and that this is left to mystery.
+Moreover, belief in the Real Presence does not imply that the consecrated Eucharistic species cease to be bread and wine.
+Church members are also taught that the Eucharistic species do not necessarily change into the actual body and blood of Christ only at the moment of consecration; rather, Christ's body and blood become really present and are really given throughout the entire Eucharistic liturgy.
 Furthermore, Aglipayans believe that one receives the body and blood of Christ by faith, asserting instead that Christ is present in the Eucharist in a "heavenly and spiritual manner".
-Nonetheless, Aglipayans have never formally questioned the theological doctrine of transubstantiation, consubstantiation, and sacramental union.
+Nonetheless, Aglipayans have never formally questioned the theological doctrines of transubstantiation, consubstantiation, and sacramental union.